Walking the streets of Paris if you think of Charlie Hebdo or the Cafe shootings or train bombings, your brain will get you feeling a bit uneasy.

 Walking in Paris is much like any other European city until you turn a corner and run into something historic.
 The writer of Les Miserables Victor Hugo's home is around one of those corners and if you've never seen Owen Wilson in "Midnight in Paris", it is a fantastic visual of every persons fantasy of Paris.
 You do walk the streets at night on cobblestone.
 You're voice echos and you look into the windows of every cafe' and think you might see someone famous or from the past.

-(Now I love taking photos when I travel.
-No longer with real cameras but only an I-phone but none the less I work pretty hard to find interesting shots and angles and form.
-I hope you enjoy some of the views.)
 If you only had four senses and sight was missing, you could walk and smell and probably figure out that you were in Paris.
 The amount of perfume shops, and crepe' shops and the sounds of street musicians and African street vendors every 50ft and a beggar from supposedly Syria on their knees with a cup every corner speaking bad french would let you know.
+There is this mashed potato cheese thing sold on the streets.

 Oh, it's amazingly good. this guy just continually mixes it up and puts it in